RelevantResearch/penelopeanthias/_pages/impact.md

 page_cover:
 ---

+On this page, you'll find examples of ways that I connect my work with the broader public, including media interviews, public events, and op-ed articles in major news outlets.

-### Media Interviews
+## Media Interviews

-- (2019, October 2).
-BBC Radio 4 "Land Struggles: From Bolivia to Britain." *Thinking Allowed* on BBC Radio 4.
+- **2019.** "Land Struggles: From Bolivia to Britain." *Thinking Allowed* on BBC Radio 4.
     Dr. Penelope Anthias highlights the struggles of indigenous Bolivians to reclaim ancestral lands after a century of dispossession.  <a href="https://www.bbc.co.uk/sounds/play/m0008wpf"><span>Listen to the full interview here.</span></a>

 <!--